Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 6. The rest of the tabs can be used to enable or disable the Events tracked by Segment Tracking.
 There are 4 tabs, one for each category of events: Track Products, Track Checkout, Track Order and Track Customer.
 Use these tabs to select which event you want Segment Tracking to track.

-## Getting started (***Maybe moved above instalation***)

-1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank”} click ***Add Source***.
-2. Search for "Prestashop (by Xcommerce)" in the Sources Catalog, select "Prestashop (by Xcommerce)", and click ***Add Source***.
-3. On the next screen, give the Source a name configure any other settings.
-   - The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
-4. Click ***Add Source*** to save your settings.
-5. Copy the Write key from the Segment UI.
-6. Log in to your Prestashop Admin Panel, go to "Prestashop (by Xcommerce)" Module Settings, and paste the API Key in the Settings tab (as described in the Configuration section) ***To check phrasing***

 ## Stream